bmarwritescode/oopsla-19-artifact/README.md

 NOTE: We expect this should take less than an hour.

-Here, we only run the benchmarks that finish in under 10 minutes.
+Here, we only run the benchmarks whose median runtime reported in the paper is under 10 minutes.
+For this test, we set a timeout at 20 minutes.
 To run, navigate to `java-sketch` and run the following:
 ```
 python -m artifact_scripts.jlibsketch_benchmarks_short
 ```